AntoineSavage/pizzascript/README.md

 ### Unquoting literals

-This operation is the inverse of quoting literals
+This operation is the inverse of quoting literals (see above)

 Each literal can be unquoted in the following ways:
 - the empty type `()`, numbers and strings: